IVON

 High-Performance Network Audio for Games & Simulations

-A real-time, multi-party voice communication library purpose-built for gaming and simulation/training.
-Encrypted, scalable, and ready to drop into your engine.
+A real-time, multi-party voice communication library for games and simulation/training.
+It runs on your own infrastructure and integrates directly with your engine.

 IVON (Integrated Voice Over Net) is a voice communication library built specifically for games, training simulations, and virtual environments.
 It is not a repurposed VoIP stack or a hosted service with per-user fees.
 It runs on your infrastructure with no external dependencies.